wp-plugins/user-name-security/readme.txt

 == Changelog ==

-**2014/06/15**
+**2014/09/30**

-* Major fix for the fix button : it will no longer generate 404 error pages (but people will still be able to guess your real login with your author URL).
+* Major fix for the "fix username" button : it will no longer generate 404 error pages (but people will still be able to guess your real login with your author URL).
 * Add a column in the admin user list showing "Display Name" for every user.
 * Add a better explanation about the "Fix Username" button.